TomBener/quarto-cn-tools/README.md

 - [localize-cnbib](_extensions/localize-cnbib.lua): Localize Chinese bibliographies, change `et al.` to `等` and other English localization strings to Chinese.
 - [remove-doi-hyperlinks](_extensions/remove-doi-hyperlinks.lua): Remove [DOI hyperlinks](https://github.com/jgm/pandoc/issues/10393) formatted by `citeproc` in the bibliography.[^doi]
 - [remove-spaces](_extensions/remove-spaces/): Remove spaces before or after Chinese characters in DOCX.
-- [right-align](_extensions/right-align/): Right align text in DOCX, PDF, HTML and EPUB.
+- [right-align](_extensions/right-align/): Right align certain text in DOCX, PDF, HTML and EPUB.
 - [sort-cnbib](_extensions/sort-cnbib.py): Sort Chinese bibliographies by Pinyin, and can be customized to sort Chinese entries first or last.

 ## License